Code of Student Conduct

 This policy prohibits sexual discrimination in all its forms, including but not limited to any act, attempt or threat of sexual misconduct, sexual harassment, stalking, dating violence, domestic violence and sexual assault.

-Matters involving Sexual Discrimination, Sexual Harassment and Sexual Misconduct are governed by the College’s Sexual Harassment—Sexual Misconduct Policy respectively, and are not comprehensively addressed through the Student Code of Conduct process.
+Matters involving Sexual Discrimination, Sexual Harassment and Sexual Misconduct are governed by the College’s Sexual Harassment—Sexual Misconduct Policy respectively, and are not comprehensively addressed through the Code of Student Conduct process.
 For more information, see the Lycoming College Sexual Harassment–Sexual Misconduct Policy.

 Definition of Hazing